MannLabs/directlfq/README.md

 NOTE: The first time you use a fresh installation of directlfq, it is often quite slow because some functions might still need compilation on your local operating system and architecture.
 Subsequent use should be a lot faster.

 ### GUI
+If you have installed directlfq with the one-click GUI installer, you can run the GUI simply by clicking the directLFQ icon on your desktop/applications folder.

 If the GUI was not installed through a one-click GUI installer, it can be activate with the following `bash` command: